anttihaap/distributed-backup-system/REPORT.md

 - The tracker node could be added to the network either as a standalone node for bookkeeping and aiding in node discovery or as a "supernode" in the ring.
 The latter would mean implementing an HTTP component in the nodes as well.
 - In a real world solution, all nodes would probably communicate through the same port.
 That would simplify our code.
 - Updating the node lists may create too many messages in larger scale.
 Node lists could be optimized to only contain a certain number of nodes.
 In this project we could not test with large enough number of nodes to really benefit from that kind of optimization.
+- The nodes have no graceful means to leave the ring.
+A further improvement would be to add messaging protocol to notify of a node leaving the network.
+It would reduce the number of messages sent in the network, as the keep-alive pings could be sent less often.
 - Security ...

 ### Networking